 The residency operates in the converted coach houses adjacent to the main museum building.
 There are several studios dedicated to the programme.

-The communal house, called The Flanker, provides a private room for each resident with shared bathroom and kitchen facilities, the house can support live-in wheel chair access on the ground floor.
-In addition to the communal house there are three apartments also onsite.
+The onsite communal house, called The Flanker, provides a private room for each resident with shared bathroom and kitchen facilities, the house can support live-in wheel chair access on the ground floor.
+In addition to the communal house there are three onsite apartments.
 All facilities are self-catering and are fully equipped with necessary appliances and living basics including bed-linens, towels and laundry facilities.
-All accommodation comes with internet access, heating and electricity.
-Each studio space comes with heating, electricity, furnishings, a basic tool kit, desk lamp and wireless internet.
+Each studio space has heating, furnishings and access to a basic tool kit.
+There is wireless internet throughout the campus.

-Not all artists on the residency programme opt to live onsite, some local artists may take a studio only and others guests may only avail of accommodation, depending on the focus and output of the residency.
+Not all artists on residency opt to live onsite, some may decide to take a studio only residency and other researchers or guests may only need accommodation, access to resources is dependant on the focus and output of the residency.

 The IMMA residency programme dates back to 1995.
 Our Artist Directory includes residency artists from 2004 to the present day.
 To search an artist within the directory please select in the dropdown menu the ‘Residency Artist’ filter.
 We are working to add the entire archive to the Directory, but in the interim you can view a list of residents from 1995 – 2004 below.

 |Luz Maria Bedoya|